wp-plugins/40nuggets/readme.txt

 == Goals ==

-40Nuggets provides you with out of the box settings for some of the most important goals on your website.
-You'll see them any time you try to create a CTA.
+40Nuggets provides you with ready made popup settings for some of the most important goals on your website.
+You'll see them any time you try to create a popup.

 It's easy, it's smart, and it's streamlined.